Content

 - Admission requirements: First academic degree in a relevant subject, professional experience, English language profiency.
 Detailed description of all admission requirements.

-- Costs: € 5,970 for the entire CAS program*
+- Costs: € 5,970 for the entire CAS program (exempt from value added tax)

 Structure